 - 1. Before refueling, turn off the engine and be sure that no one is sitting on the vehicle.
-Never refuel while smoking, or while in the vicinity of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers. - Do not overfill the fuel tank.
-Stop filling when the fuel reaches the bottom of the filler tube.
-Because fuel expands when it heats up, heat from the engine or the sun can cause fuel to spill out of the fuel tank.
+Never refuel while smoking, or while in the vicinity of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers. - 2 Do not overfill the fuel tank

 - 1. Fuel tank filler tube - 2.
-Maximum fuel level - Wipe up any spilled fuel immediately.
+Maximum fuel level - 3.
+Wipe up any spilled fuel immediatelv.
 NOTICE: Immediately wipe off spilled fuel with a clean, dry, soft cloth, since fuel may deteriorate painted surfaces or plastic parts.
 [ECA10072] - 4.
 Be sure to securely close the fuel tank cap.

 Gasoline is poisonous and can cause injury or death.
 Handle gasoline with care.
 Never siphon gasoline by mouth.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, see your doctor immediately.
 If gasoline spills on your skin, wash with soap and water.
-If gasoline spills on your clothing, change vour clothes.
+If gasoline spills on your clothing, change your clothes.